Welcome to Barcelona cruise port!

 Sitting proudly on Carmel Hill and overlooking the city of Barcelona, Park Güell is one of Gaudi’s major works and a true gem among his masterpieces.
 The large park where architecture and nature come together was originally constructed between 1900 and 1914 for the Spanish entrepreneur Eusebi Güell as private property, but soon after that opened its doors to all visitors as a public park.

-Park Güell architecture and design reflect Gaudi’s individualized Catalan Modernism style, and the park features a multitude of organic forms and shapes inspired by his political and religious views, including a lot of mythological and natural elements.
-It is a stunning place featuring mosaic-covered buildings, sculptures, lush vegetation, breathtaking views over Barcelona, as well as Gaudi House Museum (Casa Museu Gaudi), a former residence of Gaudi, where you can get an amazing insight into the architect’s life and works.
-Park Güell was a World Heritage Site by UNESCO in 1984.
+The park features a multitude of organic forms and shapes inspired by Gaudi’s political and religious views, including a lot of mythological and natural elements.
+You’ll admire mosaic-covered buildings, sculptures, lush vegetation, and breathtaking views over Barcelona, as well as the Gaudi House Museum (Casa Museu Gaudi), a former residence of Gaudi, where you can get an amazing insight into the architect’s life and works.
+Park Güell was listed as World Heritage Site by UNESCO in 1984.

-How to Get to Park Güell from the Barcelona Cruise Ship Terminal?
+How to Get to Park Güell from the Barcelona Cruise Terminal?

-Cruise lines normally don’t offer shore excursions to Park Güell, so the best way to visit it is either on your own (make sure you book a skip the line ticket) or with an independent tour operator.
-If you plan to visit several of Gaudi’s attractions the same day, I highly suggest you book combo tickets, and if you want to have a customized, private experience, consider booking a guided tour.
+- Cruise lines normally don’t offer shore excursions to Park Güell, so the best way to visit it is either on your own (make sure you book a skip-the-line ticket) or with an independent tour operator.

 - Palau Güell, a UNESCO World Heritage Site and a beautiful palace that Gaudi designed for Eusebi Güell.